 Days after Planting: This and other guides include information on the number of days after planting (DAP) that each variety needs to mature.
-For example, CHAMPS was an earlier Virginia-type variety and it matured in 135-140 DAP in Virginia, followed by Bailey, Emery, Sugg, and Sullivan with reachable maturity in 140-145 days from planting, and Gregory and Wynne with 145-150 DAP necessary to reach maturity in Virginia (Table 5).
+For example, Bailey, Emery, and Sullivan has a reachable maturity in 140-145 days from planting, and Walton and Wynne with 145-150 DAP necessary to reach maturity in Virginia (Table 5).
 However, DAP is a general guide on maturity and it should never be used alone for determining the digging date.
 The DAP information should rather be used to schedule planting date, and select varieties to allow adequate time for planting and harvesting on large acreages.

 Heat Units or Degree Day Method: In order to mature, peanuts have certain temperature requirements over the growing season.
 For example, if the base temperature (56° F) is subtracted from the average daily temperatures (because plants will not grow bellow 56° F) and the remaining heat units are cumulated over time, from May to October there will be approximately 3000° F or degree days (DD).
 A medium maturity variety such as Bailey will only require 2590 DD to reach maturity.
 Like the DAP, the DD method is also imprecise because other factors beside temperature are important for peanut maturation.
 For example water, from rain or irrigation, is very important and in dry years maturity is delayed.
-Heat units for peanut are recorded daily at the Tidewater AREC for access by phone or internet at http://www.ipm.vt.edu/infonet/.